guidotack/homebrew-indi/README.md

 homebrew-astronomy
 ==================

-These formulae provide software related to Astronomy and Astrophysics.
+These formulae provide software related to the INDI telescope automation tools.

-(forked from polakovic's svn version)
+(forked from polakovic's svn homebrew-astronomy repo)

 How do I install these formulae?
 --------------------------------